gymshark/ios-card-scan/README.md

 ## Other Customisations

-A`CardScanViewModel` has a `insturctionText` property, if you wish to override the default instruction text that is shown on the viewer.
+A`CardScanViewModel` has a `instructionText` property, if you wish to override the default instruction text that is shown on the viewer.